-FY FY2019 FY2020 FY2021 Response rate 91.5% 93.6% 95.2%
+FY FY2019 FY2020 FY2021 FY2022 Response rate 91.5% 93.6% 95.2% 97.5%

-Due to the effects of COVID-19, the ratio of employees with less than 4,000 steps on average per day has increased from 22.3% to 24.4%.

-However, the ratio of employees with 8,000 or more steps on average per day has increased from 21.6% to 23.2%, showing that there is a steady increase of employees being aware of their health and walking more.
+The average daily step count of our employees has shown steady improvement.
+In particular, the percentage of employees taking less than 4,000 steps per day decreased from 24.4% to 22.1%, and the percentage of employees averaging more than 8,000 steps per day increased from 23.2% to 24.1%.
+These results suggest a gradual shift in employee health awareness, with a growing number of employees engaging in regular walking.
+These positive changes can be attributed to the ongoing health education initiatives we have implemented.
 It is said that a concrete method to increase the amount of physical activity in daily life, it is useful to increase the physical activity centered around walking and to set a target number of steps.

-We will continue to hold walking events.
+We will persist in actively conducting educational initiatives to enlighten our employees, along with hosting ongoing walking events.